Gabriel Moreno Player Props: Diamondbacks vs. Reds

-On Saturday, Gabriel Moreno (batting .367 in his past 10 games) and the Arizona Diamondbacks face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 4:10 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno (.367 batting average in his past 10 games), take on starter Luke Weaver and the Cincinnati Reds at Great American Ball Park, Sunday at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Reds.
+In his previous game he had a hitless performance (0-for-4) against the Reds.

 Gabriel Moreno Game Info & Props vs. the Reds